 Description - Google Cloud IAM provides predefined roles that give granular access to specific Google Cloud Platform resources and prevent unwanted access to other resources.
 However, to cater to organization-specific needs, Cloud IAM also provides the ability to create custom roles.
-Project owners and administrators with the Organization Role Administrator role or the IAM Role Administrator role can create custom roles.
-Monitoring role creation, deletion and updating activities will help in identifying any over-privileged role at early stages.
+Project owners and administrators who are an organization role administrator or IAM role administrator can create custom roles.
+Monitoring role creation, deletion and updating activities will help in identifying any overprivileged role in the early stages.